[Updated: February 21, 2025]

 - Target function: an unknown ideal function.
 It exists, but unknown

-- Hypothesis set which contains all the possible functions.
-For example, Perceptron, Neural Network, Support Vector Machine, and so on.
+- Hypothesis set, which contains all possible functions.
+Examples include Perceptron, Neural Network, Support Vector Machine, etc.

-- Learning algorithm to pick the optimal function from the hypothesis set based on the data.
-For instance, Perceptron Learning Algorithm, backpropagation, quadratic programming, and so forth.
+- Learning algorithms to pick the optimal function from the hypothesis set based on the data.
+For instance, the Perceptron Learning Algorithm, backpropagation, quadratic programming, etc.

-- Learning model: normally, the combination of hypothesis set and learning algorithm can be referred as a learning model.
+- Learning model: A learning model is usually the combination of a hypothesis set and a learning algorithm.

-There are many tools, i.e., learning models, to work on machine learning problems.
-Therefore, the first step is to pick up a learning model to start.
-Each learning model has its strength and weakness; some may be good at a certain problem; some maybe not.
-How to choose an appropriate learning model is out of the topic of this article, but, at least, we can always pick one as a starting point.
+There are many tools (learning models) for working on machine learning problems.
+Therefore, the first step is to pick one up.
+Each learning model has its strengths and weaknesses; some may be good at a certain problem, and some may not.
+The choice of an appropriate learning model is outside the topic of this article, but we can always pick one as a starting point.

-As soon as a learning model picked, we can start training the model by feeding data.
+As soon as a learning model is picked, we can start training the model by feeding data.
 Take the Predict Grant Application as an example again; this process starts with random factors, i.e., the weights of each attribute.
-Then turns these factors to make them more and more aligned with how the academic reviewers have reviewed the applications before by feeding the historical records until they are ultimately able to predict how reviewers determine if applicants are granted in general.
-This process is so called training model.
+Then, turn these factors to make them more and more aligned with how the academic reviewers have reviewed the applications before by feeding the historical records until they can ultimately predict how reviewers determine if applicants are granted.
+This process is called training model.

-After the model is trained, the model can predict the results with feeding the new data.
+After the model is trained, it can predict the results by feeding it new data.
 In the Predict Grant Application example, the new data could be the current year’s applications.
-The university can use this model to filter out the applications that unlikely succeed, so the review committee can focus on the applications that have a high chance to succeed.
+The university can use this model to filter out the applications that are unlikely to succeed so the review committee can focus on the applications that have a high chance of succeeding.

-A benefit of the machine learning approach is that it can be generalized to much larger datasets in many more dimensions.
-It is trivial when the problem is in a low number of dimensions, i.e., number of attributes.
-However, the reality is that the data set that University of Melbourne provided has 249 features, which makes this problem much harder (and almost impossible pin it down to a simple math formula).
+A benefit of the machine learning approach is that it can be generalized to much larger datasets in many dimensions.
+It is trivial when the problem is in a low number of dimensions, i.e., the number of attributes.
+However, the reality is that the data set provided by the University of Melbourne has 249 features, making this problem much more complicated (and almost impossible to pin down to a simple math formula).
 Fortunately, the power of machine learning is that it can be straightforwardly applied and evaluated in the case of data with many more features.

-Next section uses probably the simplest learning model to demonstrate the basic workflow of machine learning approach.
+The following section uses probably the simplest learning model to demonstrate the basic workflow of the machine learning approach.

 A Simple Example: Perceptron Learning Algorithm

-This example uses a classic data set, Iris Data Set, which contains three classes of 50 instances each, where each class refers to a type of iris plant.
-The goal of this example is to use machine learning approach to build a program to classify the type of iris flowers.
+This example uses a classic data set, the Iris Data Set, which contains three classes of 50 instances each, each referring to a type of iris plant.
+The goal of this example is to use a machine learning approach to build a program to classify the type of iris flowers.

 Problem Setup

-The Iris Data Set contains three classes (classes normally can be referred to labels as well): Iris Setosa, Iris Versicolour, and Iris Virginica.
+The Iris Data Set contains three classes (generally called labels): Iris Setosa, Iris Versicolour, and Iris Virginica.

 - Sepal length in cm